Xerusial/EEM/README.md

 # ereader-exam-mode

-This project represents an app, which puts an ereader device into a lockdown state.
-This state grants only restricted access to certain documents and otherwise disconnects the reader from wifi.
-The intended purpose is an allowance for usage in exams.
+This project contains an Android app, which puts an ereader device into a lockdown state.
+This state grants only restricted access to certain documents through a student application.
+The documents to be accessed can be controlled using another Android device with a host application.
+The devices communicate using WiFi and DNSSD (Bonjour).
+With these two apps, it is possible to use an ereader in any exam.